BeardedTinker/SolarWS/README.md

 * At this point, ESPHome doesn't support UV sensor, so until this sensor is added in ESPHome to work out of box, there is no code that supports it
 * Rain bucket doesn't count rain while in deep sleep.
-There is a workaround but this still isn't implemented
-* Wind speed sensor doesn't detect wind while in deep sleep.
-There is also workaround on this but this could seriously decrease battery life
+There is a workaround but this still isn't implemented ~~* Wind speed sensor doesn't detect wind while in deep sleep.
+There is also workaround on this but this could seriously decrease battery life - DONE~~